 Access the loan you need

-Once the details you have provided on the app have been verified, the app automatically gives you the amount of loan that you are qualified to apply for.
+Once the details you have provided on the app have been verified, the app automatically gives you the amount of credit that you are qualified to apply for.

-You should ensure that the loan is repaid on time to avoid penalties or being listed as a defaulter by the CRB as this might have a negative effect on your credit report.
-A negative credit report from the CRB means you will not have access to credit facilities.
-Also, paying on time and borrowing on a regular basis from the app increases your credit limit.
+You should ensure that the loan is repaid on time to avoid penalties or being listed as a defaulter by the CRB as this might hurt your credit report.
+An adverse credit report from the CRB means you will not have access to credit facilities.
+Also, paying on time and regularly borrowing from the app increases your credit limit.

 How to Repay Haraka Loan